-Consultation Liaison Psychiatry Services (CLPS) Academic Clinical Unit (ACU) are specialised mental health teams that provide comprehensive mental health specialist assessments, feedback and brief interventions to adult inpatients of general hospitals.
+Consultation Liaison Psychiatry Services (CLPS) are specialised mental health teams that provide comprehensive mental health specialist assessments, feedback and brief interventions to adult inpatients of general hospitals.
 The CLPS team assists the medical treating staff by providing diagnostic, management and referral advice for their patients who are suffering from a mental health illness or disorder or psychological distress.

 Accessing our service

-The entry process to the CLPS ACU is accessible to the individual, meets the needs of its community and facilitates timeliness of entry and ongoing assessment for patients under general hospital.
-Any patient admitted to a medical or surgical ward of the Metro South Hospital and Health Service can be referred to the CLPS ACU.
+The entry process to CLPS is accessible to the individual, meets the needs of its community and facilitates timeliness of entry and ongoing assessment for patients under general hospital.
+Any patient admitted to a medical or surgical ward of the Metro South Hospital and Health Service can be referred to the CLPS.

 Referral can be made by a medical staff member from the treating medical team.
 The referral is made in conjunction with the patient, family and the responsible treating physician.